ole-vi/rpi-seafile/README.md

 Name the base image as "rpi-python:stretch

 1. Build Seafile image
-The Seafile image of Dockerfile is in seafile directory entrypoint.sh is disabled because it does not work.
+The Seafile image of Dockerfile is in seafile directory.

 After building the seafile image out of the Dockerfile, spawn the container following command